Ak3294/Movie_Recommendation/README.md

-# Movie_Recommendation
+# Movie_Recommendation_System
-This is Movie Recommendation, Machine Learning Model.
-Which Recommends the Movies according to out interest.
+ This is Movie Recommendation System using Python and Streamlit